bgctw/REddyProc/vignettes/DEGebExample.md

 Several methods provide processing steps for all scenarios.
-In addition, method `sApplyUStarScen` calls a user-specified function repeatedly with a mofified argument `suffix`.
+In addition, method `sApplyUStarScen` calls a user-specified function repeatedly with a modified argument `suffix`.
 For example, the flux partitioning across all threshold scenarios can be invoked by the following code to produce several GPP estimates.